amansatyawali/notes/insurance/health insurance.md

 Check how many days of pre hospitalization(mostly 60) and post hospitalization(mostly 180) are covered in the policy

 Daycare coverage:
-There may not be a need for admitting in hosptal for the night for treatment, those billes are covered in daycare coverage, we should check for that as well.
+There may not be a need for admitting in hosptal for the night for treatment, those bills are covered in daycare coverage, we should check for that as well.

 Extended coverrage: